jgperrin/net.jgp.books.spark.ch99/README.md

 Lots of datasets in this repo, which will be cleaned soon!

 Notes:
- 1. This repository online contains Java examples.
+ 1. This repository only contains Java examples.

 ---